QuiteAFancyEmerald/Holy-Unblocker/README.md

 - `p.deepsoil.ml` is being used for Powermouse.
 - `pd.deepsoil.ml` is being used for PyDodge B.
 - `cdn.deepsoil.ml` is being used for a private Alloy host on the official sites.

+Update, the new configuration is:

+- `a.deepsoil.ml` is being used for Node Unblocker.
+- `c.deepsoil.ml` is being used for Powermouse and the Chatbox.
+- `cdn.deepsoil.ml` is being used for a private Alloy and Via host on the official sites.

 As stated previously, Holy Unblocker is hosted locally with Alloy.